Iris florentina

+Iris florentina, also known as Iris albicans, cemetery iris, white cemetery iris, or the white flag iris, is a species of iris which was planted on graves in Muslim regions and grows in many countries throughout the Middle East and northern Africa.
+It was later introduced to Spain, and then other European countries.

 The identity of the plant first described by Carl Linnaeus as Iris florentina remains unclear, as of December 2021.
 In horticulture, it has been treated as a white-flowered variant of Iris × germanica, under names such as Iris germanica nothovar. florentina, Iris × germanica var. florentina and Iris × germanica 'Florentina'.
 Iris florentina has also been treated as the correct name for the true species also known as Iris albicans Lange.

 It is cultivated as an ornamental plant in temperate regions almost worldwide and is a rhizomatous perennial from southern Europe, mainly Italy (including the city of Florence) and France.
 It has a thick violet-scented rhizome, sword-like green or grey-green semi-evergreen leaves, a tall branched stem, and many flowers that are white and tinged or flushed with blue, pale blue, or lavender in spring or summer, and a white and yellow beard.
 It is also grown to produce orris-root, a scented substance used in perfumes, soaps, tooth cleanser, and clothes washing powder.
 Medicinally it was used as an expectorant and decongestant.
 It is made from the rhizomes of Iris florentina, Iris germanica and Iris pallida.
 The flower is commonly attributed with the fleur-de-lis.

 Description

 Iris florentina flower in late April.

 Iris florentina has a thick or stout rhizome, which is short, fleshy, horizontal, and has a strong violet scent.

 The rhizomes spread across the surface of the soil, to form clumps of plants.
 This habit can often create a dense network of fibrous roots that can crowd out other plants.

 It has basal (rising up from the rhizome), ensiform (sword-shaped), light green, pale green, or grey-green leaves.

 They are semi-evergreen, or evergreen (in mild winters).

 The leaves can grow up to between 30 and 70 cm long, and between 2.5 and 4 cmwide.
 They are shorter than the stem.

 It has a straight, stem or peduncle, that can grow up to between 38 and 100 cm tall.
+It grows to 30–60 cm tall.
+The leaves are grey-green, and broadly sword-shaped.
 It may reach up to 75–100 cm after about 3 years.
 Although it may reach 121 cm, (in ideal conditions).